CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: LLM Baseline Evaluation

 \section{LLM Baseline Evaluation}

-To demonstrate the utility of our benchmark, we evaluated a simple baseline agent using a state-of-the-art LLM (OpenAI GPT-5 with reasoning).
-For each query, the agent received the causal question, metadata, and the dataset path.
-It was prompted to produce both the identification JSON and a Python script to estimate the effect.
-The prompt template is shown below.
+To demonstrate the utility of our benchmark, we evaluated a simple LLM-agent baseline.
+The baseline was run with \texttt{gpt-5.3} with reasoning.
+For each query, the runner supplied the model with the natural-language causal question, an inline metadata description, and the corresponding CSV dataset.
+For the primary execution path, the CSV file was uploaded as a file attachment and made available to the API's Python code-interpreter environment.
+The model was instructed to inspect the data, write and execute Python code for the estimate and standard error, and return a single JSON object containing both a schema-conformant identification specification and the estimation code.
+The returned identification payload was validated against our output schema before being scored.
+The full prompt template is shown below.